-6.1 Contract: all of the documents belonging to the agreement (i.e. main document plus all associated components such as the GTC and other appendices).

-6.2 Contractual document: the main document belonging to the agreement (i.e. without additional associated components such as the GTC and other appendices).

-6.3 Standard software: software manufactured for a large number of different clients without taking account of the service procurer's specified requirements at code level.
+- 6.1 Contract: all of the documents belonging to the agreement (i.e. main document plus all associated components such as the GTC and other appendices). - 6.2 Contract document: the main document belonging to the agreement (i.e. without additional associated components such as the GTC and other appendices). - 6.3 Standard software: software manufactured for a large number of different clients without taking account of the service procurer's specified requirements at code level. - 6.4 Releases: further developments of the standard software, including firmware, which are termed

+7 SR 451

+&lt;sup>2 SR 822.41

+&lt;sup>3 SR 172.056.1

+&lt;sup>4 SR 823.20 SR 814.01

+&lt;sup>o SR 814.01 SR 814.20

+&lt;sup>8 SR 921.0 SR 813.1

+&lt;sup>10 SR 172.056.11

-6.4 Releases: further developments of the standard software, including firmware, which are termed minor versions (updates) or major versions (upgrades).
+minor versions (updates) or major versions (upgrades).
 New releases have new functionalities, bug fixes and/or improved performance.

-6.5 Incident: a malfunction that limits or interferes with the contractually agreed usability or availability of the software.
-Incidents also include malfunctions caused by third parties, especially due to interactions with hardware or other software.
+- 6.5 Incident: a malfunction that limits or interferes with the contractually agreed usability or availability of the software.
+Incidents also include malfunctions caused by third parties, especially due to interactions with hardware or other software. - 6.6 Patch: small changes to software, generally to remedy a bug or security problem in the software in question.